Adviser says U.S. close to Mexico-only NAFTA deal, Canada unmoved

 But Canada says it does not believe U.S. President Trump has the power to unilaterally turn NAFTA into a two-nation agreement.
 U.S. business groups and some senior Democrats say NAFTA must be preserved as a trilateral grouping.

-Access to Canada's dairy market, trade dispute settlement panels and U.S. demands for the ability to impose auto tariffs on its northern neighbor remain sticking points.
+Access to Canada's dairy market, trade dispute settlement panels and U.S. demands for the ability to impose auto tariffs on its northern neighbor remain sticking points. [nL2N1W61OY]

 "I'm a little surprised that the Canadians haven't signed up yet," Hassett said.